mortensi/redis-on-azure-workshop/README.md

 ### Stretch Goals

 1. Create an API using ASP.NET Core to return the JSON results from a full-text search, natively performed by RedisSearch.
-2. Learn how to use the NRedisStack client library to manipulate and search JSON documents
+2. Learn to use the NRedisStack client library to manipulate and search JSON documents
 3. Perform vector search with the NRedisStack client library and model sentences using the Azure AI services

 ## Contributing